DrSkunk/acsm-to-epub/README.md

 `npm install -g acsm-to-epub`

-And nodemon will be installed globally to your system path.
+And `acsmtoepub` will be installed globally to your system path.

 # Usage